2kha/Visualizations/SVG Shape Editor/README.md

 ### Javascript Libraries

-In order to be fully functional, jqMVM will require:
+In order to be fully functional, jqLabelEditor will require:

 * jQuery
   ```sh